 Fourth, and finally, Sec.
 1608 calls for the development of “resilient enterprise ground architecture.”
 This section focuses on ground-based architecture that supports all space operations.
 The goal is to transition to a service-based platform with a focus on commercially available capabilities and technologies.
 The intent of this transition is to increase the flexibility and adaptability of the Air Force by focusing on commercially available capabilities and technologies.
 Moving to a service-based platform will likely open the door to a plethora of new small business opportunities.

 As of June 21, the 2020 NDAA is on the House calendar for a vote.
 In the wild west that is D.C. politics it is very likely that the current version will not be identical to the version the President signs.
 We will keep you updated of any major changes along the way.

 Regardless of your thoughts on this current bill, remember that our democracy affords us the right to make our voices heard.
-If you have thoughts or concerns about this bill we encourage you to reach out to your local Representative or Senator and let them hear you.
+If you have thoughts or concerns about this bill we encourage you to reach out to your local Representative or Senator.

 Questions about this post?
 Or need help with a government contracting legal issue?
 Email us or give us a call at 785-200-8919.

 Looking for the latest government contracting legal news?
 Sign up here for our free monthly newsletter, and follow us on LinkedIn, Twitter and Facebook.